Son of Gold and Sorrow by KB Hoyle (Fairy Tale Collection)

 But underneath that, I think that there is a subtle nod to the biblical book of Ruth and the line where Ruth pledges to stay with her mother in law, “For wherever you go, I will go, and wherever you live, I will live; your people will be my people, and your God will be my God.”
 (Ruth 1:16) Even though that is a frequent biblical text in marriage ceremonies, it was not between romantic partners.
 In this case, we know that both James and Aurelia are in love with one another, but they can’t express that love because of the curse.
 So they start using the word “indifferent” to mean love.
 I get the hint of the Princess Bride “as you wish” to mean love, but again I may be reading into the book my own references and connections.

 The final line I am going to reference I think was intended to be a referential joke.
 “Where is the priest so I can free myself of this betrothal curse?”
 I think is referencing the line attributed to Henry the VIII, “Will no one rid me of this meddlesome priest?”
-It is unclear historically if Henry was actually calling for someone to kill Thomas Beckett or if he was expressing frustration that several of his knights decided to fix on their own without forcing the king or order Beckett’s death.
-But it works as a joke her because Aurelia knows that the only way that she can be free of the curse if if is married (which she views as a type of death) or if she or her betrothed die.
+It is unclear historically if Henry was actually calling for someone to kill Thomas Beckett or if he was expressing frustration.
+Regardless of intent, several of his knights decided to kill Becket in cold blood without forcing the king to order Beckett’s death.
+But it works as a joke here because Aurelia knows that the only way that she can be free of the curse if she is married (which she views as a type of death) or if she or her betrothed die.
 It is a dark joke, but one that I laughed at.

 I have already given away too much of the plot, but only in rough outlines.
 The rough outlines are from a story that is over 200 years old and that was based on a fairy tale that is even older.
 As I read through the book I was reminded of how important fiction is to presenting the “why” to character and virtue formation.
 I frequently read non-fiction books about character, virtue, and spiritual formation.
 Those can be important to thinking about character, but traditionally the “why” of character and virtue has been presented through parables and fairy tales because fiction does a better job of framing character than straight non-fiction description.